-By 2024, we will require our chicken suppliers to meet the following requirements for 100% of our products:
+We will require our chicken suppliers to meet the following requirements for 100% of our products:

 - At least 3 inches of friable litter covering the whole floor of the house, managed to maintain dry, friable condition and prevent caked or wet areas.

 - At minimum 8 hours of continuous light (≥50 lux) and 6 hours of continuous darkness daily (<1 lux).

 - One or more types of functional enrichment (such as perches, platforms, or straw bales) that multiple birds can use at any time.
 The enrichments must be available by 10 days old and maintained thereafter, dispersed throughout the house and available to the entire flock with 1 enrichment for every 1,000 sq. ft or 1 enrichment per 1000 birds, at a minimum.

 - By [deadline], process chickens in a manner that avoids pre-stun handling and instead utilizes a multi-step controlled-atmosphere processing system that induces an irreversible stun.